 Don't worry!
 We have tips to help you fundraise: Click here.

-Locations: China, Lithuania, Mexico, Russia, Thailand, Poland and Ukraine.
+Locations: China, Lithuania, Mexico, Montenegro, Russia, Thailand, and Ukraine.

 Type of Service: With our Exchange Program, ILP volunteers are teaching English to children.
 The children in our Exchange Program are typically not from poor circumstances, but usually are in average to above average economic circumstances.
 We live in a world where the ability to speak English is almost a requirement for these kids to further their education and hold meaningful jobs in their future.
 And in more and more countries, parents want their students to learn English from a native speaker (that's you!)